-5.7 Water Recovery
+5.8 Water Recovery

-5.7.1 Tailings Dam Surface Water Recovery System
+5.8.1 Tailings Dam Surface Water Recovery System

-Water liberated from the deposited tailings slurry is recovered via a floating pump located in the water recovery pond, refer to Figure A2.
-The float pump was located on the southern side of the access berm.
-Recovered water is returned to the processing plant for reuse, however during construction some water is used for moisture conditioning of materials and dust suppression purposes.
+Water liberated from the deposited tailings slurry is recovered via a floating pump located in the water recovery pond, refer to Figure A1.
+The float pump was located on the southern side of the decant access road.
+Recovered water is returned to the processing plant for reuse.